 Key Takeaway: Sizing your sales force to align with ever changing market dynamics is critical if you want to hit your goal.
 As the economy continues to struggle and competition heightens, knowing how many reps to deploy and where to deploy them is a necessity.
 Using a market-based, customer-focused sizing model is the best bet for properly sizing your sales force.

 Call to Action: If you are struggling to hit your number, how will topline revenue look?
 It may be time to look seriously at headcount and get help in Resource Planning for next year.
-As a guide to the discussion, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Organization Design phase that begins on page 282 of the PDF.
 To request a workshop with an expert simply sign up for a MySBI account and check the box in your preferences to request a workshop.